 (b) if there is no such committee in respect of some or all of the members of the workforce, but some or all of those members (in respect of which there is no such committee) are in at least one designated work group for which there is a safety and health representative — to each such safety and health representative.

+[Clause 63 inserted by No. 13 of 2005 s.
+32.]

 Subdivision 5 — Reviews of inspectors’ decisions

+Heading inserted by No. 13 of 2005 s.
+32.]

 64. Reviews of inspectors’ decisions

 (1) If an inspector, in conducting an inspection or having conducted an inspection —